IlIlllllIIIIl/lifeng-homepage.github.io/_pages/about.md

   - /about.html
 ---

-I am getting my bachelor's degreee from [the School of Physics and Technology](https://physics.whu.edu.cn/en/Home.htm) at [Wuhan University](https://en.whu.edu.cn/), China.
+I am an undergraduate majoring in Physics from [the School of Physics and Technology](https://physics.whu.edu.cn/en/Home.htm) at [Wuhan University](https://en.whu.edu.cn/), China.

 Educational Experience